Jackie Guerrido: Mira Quien Baila! (2010)

-In 2004, Guerrido was named the "Good Will Ambassador" of the Puerto Rican Day Parade celebrated in New York City.
+In 2004, Guerrido was named the Good Will Ambassador for the Puerto Rican Day Parade celebrated in New York City.
 She is the mother of two teenagers, Thomas and Adieny.
 On April 19, 2008, Jackie married reggaeton singer Don Omar in Puerto Rico.
 In 2010, Guerrido participated in Mira Quien Baila!, a reality show, which aired on Univision in the United States and is the American/Spanish-Speaking version of Dancing with the Stars.
 The show's finale was on November 21, 2010 and Guerrido came in 2nd place, by popular vote, to Vadhir Derbez.
-Guerrido was awarded $10,000 dollars (US) which she donated to the "Casa Protegida Julia de Burgos", a domestic violence shelter.
+Guerrido was awarded $10,000 (US) which she donated to the Casa Protegida Julia de Burgos, a domestic violence shelter.

 Filmography

 In 2014, Guerrido would portray the role of a detective in the movie AWOL-72.